ossjs/release/README.md

 ### `show`

-Displays information about a release.
+Displays information about a particular release.

 Release information includes the following: